 New Year's Day (January 1)

 Lunar New Year’s Day (Seollal) is one of the most important traditional holidays of the year; the holiday is much more significant than January 1st.
-Most businesses are closed, and people take several days off from work to visit their hometowns to be with their family.
-On the day of Seollal, everyone gets up early, puts on their best clothes, and bows to their elders as a reaffirmation of family ties.
-Feasts are held with specially prepared food such as Tteokguk and Manduguk.
-People play traditional games, fly kites, or spin tops.
+Most businesses are closed, and people take several days off from work to visit their hometown to be with their family.
+Feasts are held with specially prepared food such as tteokguk (rice cake soup) and mandu guk (dumpling soup).
+Korean families enjoy spending time together by playing traditional games such as yunnori (traditional Korean board games), flying kites, or spinning tops.

 Independence Movement Day (March 1)